 Project Year: 2007

 Costs: approx. 44 mil.
 CZK

 Photo J. M. Delafontaine (2 a 10)

-The park’s history started in 1968, when, during the time of brief liberalization of totalitarian urban planning, an architectural and landscape competition for a Prague 9 district park with a total area of 23 hectares was announced.
-However, on the basis of Otakar Kuča’s winning design, only the central part of the park with an area of 10 hectares was realized according to the author's project in 1983.
+The park’s history dates back to 1968 when, an architectural and landscape competition for Prague 9 district park with a total area of 23 hectares was announced during the time of brief liberalization of totalitarian urban planning.
+However only the central part of the park with an area of 10 hectares was realized according to Otakar Kuča’s winning design.
 After almost 25 years of existence, this under-realized and neglected park was approaching decay.
 The park became an unused and dangerous place.

-The main objective of the Park Přátelství revitalization is a confirmation of the uniqueness and timelessness of the architectural design, which is dominated by the broken curves of the system of water ponds and cascades.
-In the steppe climate of the Prosek housing estate, the omnipresent sound of water arises from 11 overflows, which are part of the water system, the center of the whole park.
+The revitalization of the Přátelství Park is based on the unique and timeless original architectural design, which is dominated by broken curves of the system of ponds and cascades.
+In the steppe climate of the Prosek housing estate, the ubiquitous sound of water arises from 11 overflows, which are part of the water system.

 The new park furniture includes high-quality benches with two types of backrests, massive wooden benches made of oak balks, picnic tables, a drinking fountain in the area of the children’s playground, trash bins and special information panels with rules for visitors and the park and children’s playground service rules.
 The original pictographs complement the visitor information throughout the park.
 The children’s playground, divided into 2 parts, offers playing opportunities for children from preschool age to the 15 + age group.